berkeley3/BDA/README.md

-# Bayesian Data Analysis for Biomedical Data
+# Bayesian Data Analysis for Medical Data

 This is the material for the two day course on **Bayesian Data Analysis for Biomedical Data**, at the Ospedale Maggiore in Trieste (Italy), 15 - 16 June 2016